ceilfors/ceilfors.github.io/_posts/2014-03-30-30-lessons-for-living-marriage.md

 information from over a thousand older Americans, age sixty-five and over.
 The project is called [Legacy Project][web] and it is still an ongoing project.
 He calls these older Americans as the 'expert' for various reason, mainly because *they have lived their lives*.
-I'm particularly affected the most with the anecdotes from these experts, and that's what make the book special.
+I'm particularly affected the most by the anecdotes from these experts, and that's what make the book special.
 Pillemer lets the experts speak for themselves through their direct quotes.
-The lessons resonate stronger when you hear an 80 years old woman talk with her own words.
+The lessons resonate stronger when you hear an 80-year-old woman talk with her own words.

 The lessons in this book stretches to a lot of categories like marriage, raising children, career, avoiding regrets, health and so much more.
 I will share a couple of my favorite lessons